trunglive/full-stack-app-deployment/README.md

 + URL
 + JWT_SECRET

-Open 2 tabs for terminal, 1 for `udagram-api` and 1 for `udagram-frontend`
+Open 2 tabs in terminal, 1 for `udagram-api` and 1 for `udagram-frontend`

 ```shell
 cd udagram/udagram-api